 The Dwayne Johnson film Red Notice, was also a studio reject.
 Universal Pictures was slated to make the film for $150 million, but after the projected production costs rose, the studio cut the project loose.

 Netflix spent $9 billion to produce and acquire films and series content in 2018.
-The company plans to spend $10 billion on original content in 2019 – more than Amazon, Apple, HBO and other streaming services will spend on a combined basis.
+The company plans to spend $15 billion on original content in 2019.

 Since Netflix doesn’t have a competitive advantage in content creation, the company is forced to spend greater and greater sums to acquire and produce content.

 While the major studio libraries and Netflix battle over subscribers, exclusivity, and licensing windows, independent film and television producers will have more opportunities to license and produce content for a growing number of streaming services.